-- identify, evaluate and make recommendations to our board of directors regarding nominees for election to our board of directors and its committees; - consider and make recommendations to our board of directors regarding the composition of our board of directors and its committees; - review developments in corporate governance practices; - evaluate the adequacy of our corporate governance practices and reporting; - · evaluate the performance of our board of directors and of individual directors; and - review and monitor conflicts of interest situations, and approve or prohibit any involvement in matters that may involve a conflict of interest or taking of a corporate opportunity.
+- identify, evaluate and make recommendations to our board of directors regarding nominees for election to our board of directors and its committees; - · consider and make recommendations to our board of directors regarding the composition of our board of directors and its committees; - review developments in corporate governance practices; - evaluate the adequacy of our corporate governance practices and reporting; - evaluate the performance of our board of directors and of individual directors; and - review and monitor conflicts of interest situations, and approve or prohibit any involvement in matters that may involve a conflict of interest or taking of a corporate opportunity.

 Our nominating and corporate governance committee operates under a written charter that satisfies the listing standards of Nasdaq.
-A copy of the charter for nominating and corporate governance committee is available on our investor relations website at ir.codexdna.com.
-Our nominating and corporate governance committee was formed in connection with our initial public offering and met one time in 2021.
+A copy of the charter for nominating and corporate governance committee is available on our investor relations website at ir.telesisbio.com.
+Our nominating and corporate governance committee met two times in 2022.